-Cottonwood, Idaho: World's Largest Beagle - Dog Bark ParkSpend the night in a bed and breakfast built to resemble a giant beagle.
+Cottonwood, Idaho: World's Largest Beagle: Dog Bark ParkSpend the night in the belly of "Sweet Willy," a bed and breakfast built to resemble a giant beagle.

 When I traveled past Dog Bark Park on hwy 95 near Cottonwood Idaho a couple of weeks ago I was tickled to notice a new addition to the park.
 They have built a giant red fire hydrant, and it surrounds the portable outhouse so now visitors can now go to the fire hydrant to relieve themselves![Sharon Jagger, 08/07/2007]